utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 ![Import Export Data](https://assets.postman.com/postman-docs/v10/export-data-v10-16b.jpg)

-> Note that importing will overwrite your existing data.
-For more on bulk import, see [Importing Postman data](/docs/getting-started/importing-and-exporting/importing-data/).
+> Importing will overwrite your existing data.
+For more about bulk import, see [Import data into Postman](/docs/getting-started/importing-and-exporting/importing-data/).

 ## Using Postman behind a firewall

 Postman's infrastructure runs on Amazon's AWS platform.
-If you are operating behind a network firewall, you'll need to allow the following domains to make WebSocket connections for Postman:
+If you're operating behind a network firewall, you'll need to allow the following domains to make WebSocket connections for Postman:

 * `\*.getpostman.com`
 * `\*.postman.co`